lucas-nelson-uiuc/tidy_tools/docs/user-guide/modules/models.md

 All data workflows incorporate the following principals to various degrees:

-- **Transformations**: manipulating data into different shapes
+- **Conversions**: manipulating data into different shapes

 - **Validations**: asserting expectations of your data

-As we will see below, `TidyDataFrame` - just like the Pyspark DataFrame - greatly simplifies the transformation workflow by incorporating logging messages.
+As we will see below, `TidyDataFrame` - just like the Pyspark DataFrame - greatly simplifies the conversion workflow by incorporating logging messages.
 However, it falls short in the validation aspect, an area that `TidyDataModel` thrives in.
 Let's observe both below.

-#### Transformations
+#### conversions

 Let's use the following example based on the California Housing market dataset.
-We must perform following transformations:
+We must perform following conversions:

 - Convert `latitude` and `longitude` to float types.